stratum-mining/stratumprotocol.org/src/getting-started.md

 cd bitcoin
 git checkout sv2
 ```
 Next, compile the template provider.
-You can accelerate the process by using multiple cores.
+You can accelerate the process by using multiple cores with the `-j` option.

 ```bash
 make clean